Devex/devex.github.io/source/_posts/2015-02-06-performance-issues-with-rails-and-virtualbox.markdown

 Most of us at Devex, we use a specific setup of our apps into a [VirtualBox](https://www.virtualbox.org) machine so we can hold a local development version of our site and check how the new features integrate before to give the work as done.
 In some cases, for feature availability, performance, and workstation power reasons, these apps, and their components run completely on this environment, but in other cases, we don't run all the components in the virtual machine and we do use some components from the staging (we call it develop) environment, which is quite approximate to what we need.
-So this development environment's architecture and infrastructure is quite different from the ones we have in staging, preproduction, and, of course, production.
+So this development environment's architecture and infrastructure is quite different from the ones we have in staging, pre-production, and, of course, production.

 Not only that, in all our other environments, we run the apps using [Unicorn](http://unicorn.bogomips.org/) as a daemon, with more or less workers, while in this development environment, we run [WEBrick](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/webrick/rdoc/WEBrick.html) within a screen session, just to simplify the load.

 ## The problem arises

-The problem arised when we noticed Rails was underperforming when running in the local development setup.
-Some measurements were taken showing up that the problem seemed to be located in our front end application, since the backend was running properly:
+The problem arose when we noticed Rails was underperforming when running in the local development setup.
+Some measurements were taken showing up that the problem seemed to be located in our front-end application, since the back-end was running properly:

     $ time wget -pq --no-cache --delete-after http://localhost:3002/apps/front_end/api/system/health real    0m0.523s